-With the focus being on managing and overcoming the difficulties created by the pandemic across our global operations, there have been fewer opportunities to concentrate on the development of our anti-modern slavery programme and some of the initiatives originally scheduled have had to be postponed.
+Inevitably, many parts of the world continue to be impacted by the Covid-19 pandemic in 2021 and has presented our company with unprecedented challenges.
+With the focus being on managing and overcoming the difficulties created by the pandemic across our global operations (with many having had to drastically reduce their business or even shut it down temporarily), there have been fewer opportunities to concentrate on the development of our anti-modern slavery programme and some of the initiatives originally scheduled have had to be postponed to the coming years.

-We continue to implement our internal ethical audit approach and framework in engaging with our higher-risk suppliers.
+Nonetheless, we continue to implement our internal ethical audit approach and framework in engaging with our higher-risk suppliers.
 The framework sets out a series of questions for our suppliers and partners, together with a number of points we aim to verify as part of our supplier engagement.
 It seeks to understand a supplier's approach to human rights due diligence and anti-modern slavery initiatives by covering its (i) existing policies, (ii) governance and assignment of responsibilities, (iii) culture and awareness training, (iv) risk assessments as well as (v) leadership and stakeholder engagement.
 We intend to strengthen and enhance our own modern slavery due diligence process through proactive engagement with our suppliers and business partners.
-Since 2021, we started the work of reviewing seafood items offered in our hotel in Hong Kong, and continued to identify any misalignment with our internal sustainability and ethical standards.
-We have engaged with and interviewed our major seafood suppliers based in Hong Kong, all of whom have a reasonable understanding of the environmental and social risks involved in the seafood industry.
-In 2022, we also worked with our hotel in Hong Kong to review our seafood suppliers list to identify high-risk seafood items.
-The review consisted of checking whether sustainable seafood certifications currently provided by suppliers are formally recognised by the Global Sustainable Seafood Initiative (GSSI).
-Seafood items without certifications endorsed by GSSI will require engagement with the suppliers to further understand the sustainability and social practices.

-We still see opportunities to further enhance our work relationship with these suppliers by sharing latest updates and industry best practices and to engage with other Asia based seafood suppliers on potential modern slavery risks.
-Through our work with Hong Kong Sustainable Seafood Coalition and our continued collaboration with non-governmental organisation Teng Hoi, we hope to promote the sustainable seafood market through advocating good sourcing practices and creating participative solutions on environmental and labour issues faced by the seafood industry in Asia.
+In 2021, we have engaged with and interviewed our seafood suppliers based in Hong Kong, all of whom have a reasonable understanding of the environmental and social risks involved in the seafood industry.
+Nevertheless, we still see opportunities to further enhance our work relationship with these suppliers by sharing latest updates and industry best practices and to engage with other Asia based seafood suppliers on potential modern slavery risks as well as what steps can be taken to address those risks.
+In addition, we are member of the Hong Kong Sustainable Seafood Coalition and have also continued our collaboration with non-governmental organisation Teng Hoi, both dedicated to advance the sustainable seafood market through good sourcing practices and creating participative solutions on environmental and labour issues faced by the seafood industry in Asia.